xvik/dropwizard-guicey/src/doc/docs/guide/deduplication.md

 !!! tip
-    Guicey provide base classes for such cases: `UniqueGuiceyBundle` for unique bundles and `UniqueModule` for unique guice modules.
+    Guicey provide base classes for such cases: `UniqueGuiceyBundle` for unique bundles and `UniqueModule` (or `UniqueDropwizardAwareModule`) for unique guice modules.
 So bundle above could be simplified to:

     ```java
     public class CommonBundle extends UniqueGuiceyBundle { ... }